 How to NOT Waste Your Summer (in 5 Easy Steps)

 So you’ve just finished the school year… Congrats!
-Take a break – you deserve it!
+Take a break this summer – you deserve it!

 However, keep in mind that 2-3 months of summer is a long time, so don’t let it all go to waste!
 Imagine what you can accomplish if you set your mind to it.